Powered by eBay & SBMC

 - Submit all materials by Friday, April 26, 2019

 Note: By applying for this scholarship, applicants grant permission for representatives at eBay and the law firm SBMC to review Gonzaga Law application materials including resume and cover letter.
-Gonzaga Law reserves the right to award earnings to a student who most meets the established criteria.
+Gonzaga Law reserves the right to offer earnings to a student who most meets the established criteria.
 Please contact Admissions for more information on the selection process.